HexHive/Evocatio/README.md

     This will calulate bug severity score from bug capability json file.
 The severity score consists of reading score and writing score.

 **NOTE:Everytime switching to a different Evocatio Function Module, please make sure that you compile CapSan with correspoding `asan_afl_ori.c` or `asan_afl_new.c`, which is indicated in each module.
-And then recompile target program with `tmin_build.sh` too.**
+And then recompile target program with `instrument.sh` too.**

 ## Contact